Spanish frigate Princesa de Asturias: Construction and commissioning

-Princesa de Asturias′s construction as a 50-gun sailing frigate was authorized on 23 June 1852.
+Princesa de Asturiass construction as a 50-gun sailing frigate was authorized on 23 June 1852.
 According to one source, thus was cancelled on 8 September 1852 and her construction as a screw frigate was authorized instead.
 Her keel was laid at the Arsenal de La Carraca in San Fernando, Spain, on 13 May 1853, and another sources claims that she was not re-authorized as a screw frigate until a Royal Order to that effect was promulgated on 3 February 1854.
 Conversion of the 86-gun ship of the line to steam power was canceled, and the steam engine originally intended for Rey Don Francisco de Asis was diverted to Princesa de Asturias instead.
 Princesa de Asturias′s construction as a screw frigate required the extension of her sternpost and dismantling some of her frames to allow the installation of her engine and boilers.
 Technical challenges and difficulty in procuring materials resulted in a lengthy construction process, but she was launched on 17 November 1857, and completed late in the autumn of 1859.
-According to one source, she was commissioned on 1 November 1859; according to another, she first put to sea on 1 November, but did not conducted her sea trials until 13 December and was not commissioned until 14 December 1859.
+According to one source, she was commissioned on 1 November 1859; according to another, she first put to sea on 1 November, but did not conduct her sea trials until 13 December and was not commissioned until 14 December 1859.
 Her construction cost was 4,792,243 pesetas.